Khaltech99/learning/lesson1.md

 **Question for you:** How do you handle offline states in your apps?
 Do you use NetInfo or something else?
 I'd love to hear your approach! 👇

-I'm Khaleel — sharing my daily React Native wins and lessons learned.
+I'm azeez — sharing my daily React Native wins and lessons learned.

 🔔 Hit follow for more practical tips like this
 💬 Drop your thoughts in the comments
 ♻️ Repost if you found this helpful

-🔗 Connect with me on X: @khaltech99
+🔗 Connect with me on X: @khaltech99 i follow back

 #ReactNative #MobileDevelopment #JavaScript #WebDev #CodingTips #Programming #TechCommunity